jdbirla/JD_Spring_Boot_Master/TransactionsManagment.md

 In some cases, you might use both annotations together.
 For example, you could have a service method annotated with `@Transactional` that calls a repository method annotated with `@Modifying` to update data and manage the transaction around it.

 Remember that `@Transactional` can also be used at the class level, so all methods within the class will have a transaction applied, whereas `@Modifying` is specific to individual methods that perform write operations.

+- If you use an update query with `@Query` in Spring Data JPA without the `@Modifying` annotation, it may compile and execute successfully, but it will not update the database as expected.
+Here's what will happen:

+1. Compilation: The code will compile without any issues.
+Spring Data JPA allows you to define custom queries with `@Query`, even for update or delete operations.

+2. Execution: When you call the `activateUser` method, the JPQL query is executed, and it will modify the database in memory, but the changes won't be flushed to the database.
+In other words, the changes will not be persisted to the underlying database.

+3. Transactional Behavior: If this method is called within a transaction (e.g., if the calling method or service method is annotated with `@Transactional`), the changes made by the query will be treated as part of that transaction, but they won't be saved to the database.
+In the context of a transaction, you might not see the immediate effects of the query, and any changes made will be rolled back when the transaction is committed or rolled back.

+In summary, without the `@Modifying` annotation, the update query will not have the desired effect of persisting the changes to the database.
+To ensure that the changes are actually committed to the database, you should use `@Modifying` along with `@Query` to explicitly inform Spring Data JPA that this method performs a database modification, and the changes should be flushed to the database.
 ---
 ## Multiple Data Source in Spring Boot
 ![image](https://user-images.githubusercontent.com/69948118/224540691-999a5fea-7b41-4887-9bf0-b5bbe4ff8eca.png)